xjmusic/xjmusic/README.md

     # now inside shell
     tail -f /var/log/nginx/*.log /var/log/hub/*.log

+After logging in via Google, there will be a user created with an `id` of 1.
+To grant the `admin` user role, you'll connect directly to the database on `mysql01xj1`:

+    mysql -uroot -hmysql01xj1 xj
+    # now inside mysql shell
+    insert into user_role (user_id, type) values (1, "admin");

 Only between major platform configuration changes (e.g. to **.nginx/locations.conf**), it may be necessary to force Docker to rebuild the container using `--build`:

     docker-compose up -d --build